visualpharm/Lunacy/docs/index.md

  <li>
  <details>
   <summary>
-   Icon’s search available straight from the address bar of your browser
+   <strong> Icon’s search available straight from the address bar of your browser</strong>
  </summary>

 For your convenience, [omg-img](http://img.icons8.com/) service architecture allows developers and designers to browse for new icons directly from browser’s address bar as following: